megbrimef/urso-examples/README.md

 this.common.findAll - returns array of objects

-in our case on button press we're using all functions in turn to change text, searching object using it's name with selector '^'
+in our case on button press we're using all functions in turn to change text, searching object by it's name with selector '^'

 12) launch game.
 Pressing the button you'll see result